| | | | |

 The pumpkins are knit flat and seamed

-These pumpkins were knit flat using two straight knitting needles – size 6mm (US 10).
+These pumpkins were knitted flat using two straight knitting needles – size 6 mm knitting needles (US 10).

-Knitting the pumpkins flat means that there is some seaming involved when making up.
+Knitting the pumpkins flat means that some seaming is involved when making up.

 The stitches used include a basic cable stitch pattern to create a rectangle.